ronklod/stock-analyzer/README_WEBAPP.md

 3. **Module Not Found**: Make sure to run `npm install` in the frontend directory

 4. **API Connection Failed**: Ensure the backend is running before making requests from the frontend

+5. **Production Build Issues**: If the production build fails, check:
+   - Node.js and npm are installed
+   - All dependencies are installed with `npm install`
+   - There are no TypeScript errors in the codebase

 ## Future Enhancements